telerik/winforms-docs/diagram/diagram-items/containershapes.md

 ## Edit Mode

-By default you can edit the header of the __RadDiagramContainerShape__ out-of-the-box by double-clicking on the container
-          or by hitting F2.
-If you'd like to disable the editing functionality, you can set the __IsEditable__ property to *false* .
+By default you can edit the header of the __RadDiagramContainerShape__ out-of-the-box by double-clicking on the container  or by hitting F2.
+If you'd like to disable the editing functionality, you can set the __IsEditable__ property to *false*.

 You can manually put the __RadDiagramContainerShape__ in edit mode by setting its __IsInEditMode__ property to *true*.
 This is the property that gets and sets the edit mode of the container.

 ## Populating with data

 The main purpose of the __RadDiagramContainerShape__ is to allow you to drop shapes on it thus grouping them in one container.
 This is why dragging and dropping shapes onto the container is the main approach for populating its __Items__ collection.

-You can also populate it manually in code-behind:#_[C#] RadDiagramContainerShape.Items_
+You can also populate it manually in code-behind:

 {{source=..\SamplesCS\Diagram\DiagramItems.cs region=ContainerItems}}
 {{source=..\SamplesVB\Diagram\DiagramItems.vb region=ContainerItems}}